woosub-lee/docs/3.0/docs/async/promise-future-introduction.md

 ## Synchronous APIs

 Sometimes, an API needs to be used synchronously in a synchronous environment.
-This is almost always used for unit testing.
+This is almost always useful for unit testing.

 Rather than using a synchronous API, we recommend using the `try future.blockingAwait()`.
 This is more stable and

 ```swift
 // The future provided by the above function will be used